form3tech-oss/interview-simulator/README.md

 ## Evaluation

-We understand that in a context of a take home exercise there is a desire to demonstrate full scope of your design knowledge, however we will be evaluating if the design and abstractions are at an appropriate level for the requirements.
+We understand that in a context of a take home exercise there is a desire to demonstrate full scope of your knowledge, however we will be evaluating if the design and abstractions are at an appropriate level for the requirements, context of a take home test, and the limited time investment expected.

 Typical completion time for an accepted solution is about a day.